Accessibility statement for Wyre Council website

 - what we can fix

-2. Build ongoing fixes of accessibility errors into our regular monthly review of website content, tackling priority actions first.
+2. Build ongoing checks on accessibility into our regular monthly review of website content, fixing priority actions first.

 3. Carry out regular audits to ensure we maintain strong accessibility standards.